Flood Advisory issued for Santa Fe by NWS - News Break

 Flood Advisory issued for Santa Fe by NWS

-Effective: 2021-07-09 15:40:00 MDT Expires: 2021-07-09 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-09 15:09:00 MDT Expires: 2021-07-09 18:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Runoff from rainfall will cause elevated water levels within vulnerable drainages in and downstream of the Medio fire burn area.
-Target Area: Santa Fe The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Northeastern Santa Fe County in north central New Mexico * Until 645 PM MDT. * At 340 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Excessive runoff from heavy rainfall will cause flooding of normally dry arroyos and streambeds, low water crossings, intersections and underpasses as well as other poor drainage and low lying areas.
+Arroyos, streams, and normally dry rivers can become raging killer currents in a matter of minutes.
+Water in arroyos can travel many miles and take hours to reach your location from upstream rain areas.
+Target Area: Santa Fe The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Northeastern Santa Fe County in north central New Mexico * Until 615 PM MDT. * At 309 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause arroyo and small stream flooding.
-Between 0.25 and 0.5 inches of rain have fallen. * Some locations that will experience flooding include Rio En Medio in Santa Fe County and Chupadero.
-Additional rainfall amounts of 0.25 to 0.5 inches are expected over the area.
+Between 0.25 and 0.5 inches of rain have fallen. * Some locations that will experience flooding include Santa Fe, Eldorado At Santa Fe, Hyde Memorial State Park, Canada De Los Alamos, Glorieta and Tesuque.
+Additional rainfall amounts of 0.25 to 0.75 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0